mezhevikin/http-request-kotlin/README.md

 # HttpRequest

 A tiny http client for Kotlin/Android.
 Only [90 lines](HttpRequest/src/main/kotlin/com/github/mezhevikin/httprequest/HttpRequest.kt) of code.
-This is wrappe around native HttpURLConnection.
+This is wrapper around native HttpURLConnection.

 ### Get